-The new Early Careers Framework takes effect from 1 September 2021, providing for a more comprehensive development and support programme for new teachers and extending the Statutory Induction period from one to two years.
-It also introduces us to yet another education acronym to get used to ECT – Early Careers Teacher which replaces NQT (Newly Qualified Teacher).
+The new Early Careers Framework took effect on 1 September 2021, providing a more comprehensive development and support programme for new teachers and extending the statutory induction period from one to two years.
+It also introduces us to yet another education acronym to get used to, ECT – Early Careers Teacher, which replaces NQT (Newly Qualified Teacher).

 All ECTs in Maintained Schools must complete a statutory induction period.
-In academies, it is not a requirement but given that a teacher cannot move to a Maintained School without then completing their Statutory Induction most academies do support their teachers to complete Induction.
+It is not a requirement in academies, but a teacher cannot move to a Maintained School without completing their Statutory Induction.
+Most academies support their teachers to complete Induction.

 A 2-year Statutory Induction Period

-New ECTs from 1 September 2021 will have to complete a two-year Statutory Induction Period, rather than the current one year.
-The two-year period is full-time equivalent so part-time staff will have to serve a longer period.
+New ECTs will now have to complete a two-year Statutory Induction Period rather than the past one year.
+The two-year period is full-time equivalent, so part-time staff will have to serve a longer period.